 4. Dog Bath Mat

-Regardless where you bathe your dog: whether in a sink, laundry tub or portable dog tub, it is safe practice to put a towel or dog bath mat down on the bottom of the tub so your dog has something to grip during their bath.
+Regardless where you bathe your dog: whether in a sink, laundry tub or portable dog tub, it is a safe practice to put a towel or dog bath mat down on the bottom of the tub so your dog has something to grip during their bath.

 6. Pet Grooming Dryer

-Pet grooming dryer can be used together with an absorbent dog towel to dry your dog after the bath.
-Make sure you use dryer specifically designed for pets such as Go Pet Hair Dryer.
+Pet grooming dryers can be used together with an absorbent dog towel to dry your dog after the bath.
+Make sure you use dryer specifically designed for pets such as the Go Pet Hair Dryer.
 Don’t use the human hair dryer because the noise and heat can be too much for some dogs.

 How to Bathe Your Dog: Step-by-Step

 You have prepared everything that you need to bathe your dog.
 The next step is to start bathing your dog right away.
-Take a look at the video below to learn how to bathe your dog the right way:
+Take a look at the video below to learn how to bathe your dog in the right way:

-After a Bath
+After The Bath

 The last step is to warm your dog after a bath.
-No matter how thoroughly you dry, your dog will still be a damp, and no dog likes a post-bath chill feeling.
+No matter how thoroughly you dry, your dog will still be damp, and no dog likes a post-bath chill feeling.
 Use a towel and pet grooming dryer to warm them and cover their beds with an old towel to absorb the damp from their coat.

 Optionally, you may want to give your dog a pedicure since after a warm-water bath your dog nails will be softened.
 This is a perfect time for some nail treatments that you have in mind.